magento/knowledge-base/src/troubleshooting/general/payservices-install.md

 Verify that [your Composer keys are linked to the Magento ID](https://devdocs.magento.com/payment-services/install-payments.html#incorrect-composer-keys) used during Payment Services registration.

+## Issue - Using same dataspace across multiple instances

+Running a multi-environment setup with Payment Services on each.

+### Solution

+The same API key can be used across instances, but each instance needs to use its own SaaS project.

+When you create a SaaS project, Commerce generates one or more SaaS data spaces depending on your Commerce license:

+* Adobe Commerce - One production data space; two testing data spaces
+* Magento Open Source - One production data space; no testing data spaces

 ## Issue - Not enough memory for PHP

 When installing the Payment Services extension, you may see an error message stating that you do not have enough memory for PHP.